Sara Modiano

 Sara Modiano (January 11, 1951 – 2010) was a Colombian artist.
 Modiano's professional artistic career was made up of many styles of art that developed over the years.
 She is most known for her performance art and photographic series with elements of geometric shapes that overlap her self-portraits.

 Her art surrounds ideas on human identity, intense emotion, introspection, sexuality, and the feminine body.
 To honor her legacy, the Sara Modiano Foundation for the Arts was established and each year issues the Sara Modiano Grant, which is given based on financial need and artistic ability.

 Her work has been displayed in places such as the Hammer Museum, Brooklyn Museum, Caribbean Regional Artists Salon, and Museum of Latin American Art.

-Biography
+Life and career

 Sara Modiano was born on January 11, 1951, in Barranquilla, Colombia, to Jacques Modiano and Eva Grunfeld.
 Modiano started off studying mathematics at the University of Los Andes in Bogotá, but soon transferred to the School of Fine Arts at Atlantic University in Barranquilla.
 Over the course of her career, she was in a multitude of group exhibitions, had nine solo exhibitions, and received five awards in her honor.
 Her artwork can be found anywhere from the Museum of Modern Art in Bogotá, Colombia to the Museum of Latin American Art in Long Beach, California.

 However, Modiano was not consistent in her form of art work from 1987 to 2001, having the human body be the muse for her work and a possible foreshadowing concerning her own body and health.

 In 2006, Modiano was diagnosed with ovarian cancer and died in 2010.
 The four years before her death were focused on performance art.
 She died at 59, but her three children keep her artwork alive through the Fundación Sara Modiano para las Artes (Sara Modiano Foundation for the Arts).